Knowledge base

 - Create a Public Cloud project and a user (help).

-- Warning: the Public Cloud password must be secure.
+- Note: The Public Cloud password must be secure.
 2FA authentication on your Infomaniak account is strongly recommended.

 - Click here to access the OpenStack dashboard and use the identifier

-file.
-It allows you to authenticate as an administrator via command line (it contains information such as the identifier, password and datacenter).
+openrcfile.
+It allows you to authenticate as an administrator in the command line (it contains information such as the identifier, password, and datacenter).

 You are ready to connect to the OpenStack administration.